BahBROOOT/fivem_codingminnigame/README.md

 # Coding Minigame for FiveM — README

-A polished, extendable coding terminal and task system for **FiveM**.
+A coding terminal - task system for **FiveM**.
 Players solve Lua challenges in a secure sandbox using a NUI editor.
 Admins can add new tasks and helper functions with a few lines of code.

 ---